Simone Boccanegra: Life as doge

-Resignation and death
+Second dogeship and death

 Boccanegra was forced to resign his office at a public meeting he had called on 23 December 1345.
-He was succeeded by Giovanni I di Murta, who died in early January 1350 and then by Giovanni II Valente, who ruled as chief magistrate, until Boccanegra regained power in 1356.
+He was succeeded by Giovanni I di Murta, who died in early January 1350 and then by Giovanni II Valente, who ruled as chief magistrate.
+Following the defeat at the Battle of Alghero in August 1353 against the Catalans and Venetians, internal tensions in Genoa raised the spectre of renewed conflict between the Guelph and Ghibelline once more, leading to the Genoese deciding to place themselves under the rule of a foreign prince who could both protect and finance the city in its war against Venice.
+On 9 October 1353 Genoa submitted to Giovanni Visconti, Archbishop and Lord of Milan, while the Doge Giovanni II left the city.